 The sink was fine, but a little on the small size so I wasn’t able to fully roll underneath.
 It was also positioned a little close to the toilet which made being manually transferred on/off difficult.
 Of course, this was just my personal experience due to my limited abilities.
 You may find this absolutely fine depending on your needs.

-The roll-in shower had a wall-mounted shower seat, a pull-down grab bar and the showerhead and water controls were within reach.
+The roll-in shower had a wall-mounted shower seat, and a pull-down grab bar and the showerhead and water controls were within reach.
 There were shower curtains, but they weren’t floor length so this may cause water to splash onto your wheelchair.

 Breakfast Buffet and Pantry